-Bob, the hero, is working on a project using info mining from NHS data warehouses.
+Bob, the hero of The Rhesus Chart, is working on a project using info mining from NHS data warehouses.
 His orders are to use it to prove that vampires don't exist, but soon enough the tech department of a city bank inadvertently generates a portal that enables vampires to contact humans.
 Alex, one of the more gormless team members, is recruited and very soon their whole department is infected.

 Although I've stressed the scientific element, this novel is also strong in its linguistic and cultural portrayal of Ti-Jeanne's milieu.
 For me as a white reader, it opened up wonderful vistas of another heritage through the spells and demon summoning that the family initially fight against and then attempt to manipulate to their own advantage.

-Thank you so much for joining me for this Friday Frighteners post!
+Thank you so much for joining me for this Friday Frighteners article about recent developments in vampire fiction.
 As always, please feel free to share your thoughts in the comment section below.